Ephesians 5

 28So ought men to love their wives as their own bodies.
 He that loveth his wife loveth himself.
 29For no man ever yet hated his own flesh; but nourisheth and cherisheth it, even as the Lord the church: 30For we are members of his body, of his flesh, and of his bones.

-This language echoes Genesis 2:231, where Adam first sees Eve and says, "This is now bone of my bones, and flesh of my flesh."
+This language echoes Genesis 2:23, where Adam first sees Eve and says, "This is now bone of my bones, and flesh of my flesh."
 Paul uses that same language to describe the relationship between Christ and the church.
-You are not foreign to Christ.
-You are part of Him.
-Not symbolically, but really.
+You are part of Him - really, not merely as a figure of speech.

 A person nourishes and cherishes their own body.
 They feed it, rest it, heal its wounds.
-Paul is saying: Treat your spouse the same way.
-Not as a servant, not as a project, not as a possession - as your own body.
-With the care you give to keeping yourself alive and well.
+Paul is saying: Treat your spouse the same way - as your own body, with the care you give to keeping yourself alive and well.

 Ephesians 5:31-33This Is a Great Mystery: I Speak Concerning Christ and the Church